Are High IQ People More Successful?

 • Do people with high IQ struggle in real life?

 The evidence is mixed on whether high IQ people struggle in life.
 Some do and some don't.
-Researchers have found that people with high IQ often succeed in school and work.
-But some studies have found an association between high IQ and mental health conditions such as depression.
+Researchers have found that high IQs often succeed in school and work.
+While some research has suggested that people with high IQ are more prone to mental health conditions like anxiety and depression, other studies have found no such connection and suggest that being highly intelligent may protect against some types of mental illness.

 • What do ultra high IQ people do?